How to Track Link Clicks in Google Analytics 4

 Link Click Tracking with Google Tag Manager

-If you’re not using WordPress, you’ll need to use Google Tag Manager to track your link clicks.
-Let’s take a quick look at the general steps you’ll follow any time you want to set up tracking in GTM.
+If you’re not using WordPress, you’ll need Google Tag Manager to track your link clicks.
+Let’s look at the general steps you’ll follow any time you set up tracking in GTM.

-For this tutorial, we’ll assume you have a Google Tag Manager account and have installed the GTM code into your website.
+For this tutorial, I’ll assume you have a Google Tag Manager account and have installed the GTM code on your website.

-Each link tracking setup is slightly different, but we’ll review the general tracking steps.
+Each link tracking setup is slightly different, but we’ll walk through the general tracking steps together.

 First, you want Google Tag Manager to start “listening” for clicks on your site.
-To do that, you’ll want to set up a new trigger.
+To do that, set up a new trigger.

 To start, click on Triggers: